dfki-ric-underactuated-lab/acromonk/README.md

 ## Paper and Video References

 The work is published in IEEE Robotics and Automation Letters 2023.
-The hardware experiment video of AcroMonk is also selected as an awesome robot video in [IEEE Spectrum Video Friday](https://spectrum.ieee.org/video-friday-acromonk).
+The hardware experiment video of AcroMonk is also featured as an awesome robot video in [IEEE Spectrum Video Friday](https://spectrum.ieee.org/video-friday-acromonk).

 Further links:
 * Paper is available on [IEEE](https://ieeexplore.ieee.org/document/10106397) and [arXiv](https://arxiv.org/abs/2305.08373).